Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Abstract

 \section{Abstract}

-Preconditioning (scaling) is essential in many areas of mathematics, and in particular in optimization.
-In this work, we study the problem of finding an optimal diagonal preconditioner.
-We focus on minimizing two different notions of condition number: the classical, worst-case type, $\kappa$-condition number, and the more averaging motivated $\omega$-condition number.
-We provide affine based pseudoconvex reformulations of both optimization problems.
-The advantages of our formulations are that the gradient of the objective is inexpensive to compute and the optimization variable is just an $n\times 1$ vector.
-We also provide elegant characterizations of the optimality conditions of both problems.
+Preconditioning is essential in many areas of mathematics, and in particular is a fundamental tool for accelerating iterative methods for solving linear systems.
+In this work, we study optimal diagonal preconditioning under two distinct notions of conditioning: the classical worst-case $\kappa$-condition number and the averaging-based $\omega$-condition number.
+We observe that $\omega$-optimal preconditioning generally outperforms $\kappa$-optimal preconditioning.

-We develop a competitive subgradient method, with convergence guarantees, for $\kappa$-optimal diagonal preconditioning that scales much better and is more efficient than existing SDP-based approaches.
-We also show that the preconditioners found by our subgradient method leads to better PCG performance for solving linear systems than other approaches.
-Finally, we show the interesting phenomenon that we can apply the $\omega$-optimal preconditioner to the exact $\kappa$-optimally diagonally preconditioned matrix $A$ and get consistent, significantly improved computational performance for PCG methods.
+For the $\kappa$-optimal preconditioning problem, we derive an affine-based pseudoconvex reformulation with three key advantages: all stationary points are global minima, subgradients are inexpensive to compute, and the optimization variable is an $n$-dimensional vector rather than an $n\times n$ matrix as in semidefinite programming (SDP) approaches.
+We develop a simple and highly efficient subgradient method, with convergence guarantees, for solving this pseudoconvex formulation.
+Numerical results indicate that our approach is substantially more scalable, efficient, and accurate than existing SDP-based methods, often achieving dramatic speedups.

+For the $\omega$-condition number, we provide explicit characterizations of optimal diagonal and block diagonal preconditioners.
+In particular, we show that several classical preconditioners, including Jacobi and row/column normalization, are $\omega$-optimal, and that matrix balancing schemes monotonically reduce $\omega$ and converge to stationary points of the two-sided problem.
+To the best of our knowledge, this is the first unified and explicit characterization of optimality conditions for both $\kappa$ and $\omega$-based preconditioning.

+Our numerical experiments further reveal a striking phenomenon: although $\kappa$-optimal preconditioners achieve stronger reductions in the worst-case condition number, $\omega$-optimal preconditioners are substantially cheaper to compute and yield better performance for iterative methods such as preconditioned conjugate gradient (PCG) and least squares method (LSQR).
+Moreover, applying $\omega$-optimal scaling to linear systems that are already $\kappa$-optimally preconditioned leads to further improvements in PCG iterations.
+These results suggest that the $\omega$-condition number is more predictive of practical solver performance and highlight the advantages of $\omega$-based preconditioning in large-scale settings.